ChenJJ1221/Energy_structure_prediction/README.md

 ## Hi there 👋
+## This code uses the E-RAN model to predict the energy structure changes of 32 major countries in the world in the future.
+This code runs on pytorch 2.5, pandas 2.2.3.
 <!--
 **ChenJJ1221/ChenJJ1221** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.